fbpx

 The Role of the Facilitator

-The Importance of Preparation and Integration
+The Significance of Preparation and Integration

 Preparing and Integrating for Successful Psychedelic Therapy for DID